On this page

 Map a unique user identifier from Amplitude to Accoil.

-This ensures all event data is associated with the correct user profile in Accoil.
+This associates all event data with the correct user profile in Accoil.

 Select additional properties (optional)